 The proof of this theorem gives a construction that allows us to turn any one-way function into a pseudorandom generator.
-This construction is, however, very inefficient: If the input to the one-way function is n-bits long, the corresponding pseudorandom generator takes inputs of size about n^{10} and produces only about n additional bits of randomness.
-Recently the construction has been improved by Haitner, Reingold, and Vadhan, and Vadhan and Zheng, but it still quite inefficient for practical purposes.
+This construction is, however, very inefficient: If the input to the one-way function is n-bits long, the corresponding pseudorandom generator takes inputs of size about $n^{10}$ .
+The construction has been somewhat improved over time; the most recent version of Haitner, Reingold, and Vadhan reduces the input length of the pseudorandom generator to about $n^4$ .
+This is still too unreasonable for applications, and it remains to be seen if a transformation with reasonable parameters can be achieved.

-If we are given a one-way permutation, there is a much simpler and more efficient construction of pseudorandom generators, which we will show in the next lecture.
+If we assume the existence of one-way permutation, there is a much simpler and more efficient construction of pseudorandom generators, which we will show in the next lecture.